Some seemingly random segfaults

 I tried failircd with the latest ruby (1.9.3dev of today) but it seems to work with 1 or 2 clients.
 I don't have a way to run multiple IRC clients on my machine...
 And according to the source, it uses openssl-nonblock but only for 1.9.1, and no other C extension seems to be loaded.

 I know you wrote you could not create a smaller testcase to reproduce so would you please try other environments to run failircd?
 Does it work with the latest 1.9.2 patch release?
 Does it work with 1.9.3dev?
 How about other OSs?

 I mark this issue 'Feedback' since I cannot reproduce the error and I don't know a way to debug at this moment.

 Updated by meh. (meh.
-I don't care) almost 7 years ago
+I don't care) over 7 years ago